Did you catch that?

 It’s true.
 Keep Calm and Carry Vegemite is out today.
 In all good online bookstores on your computer, so you don’t have to even get off your lazy backside!
 Momentum Books, being the kind of people they are, have compiled everything for you here.
 And only $2.99 people!
 And, yes, even at that discount price there is still much talk of children’s bodily functions (you know you want it).
 A hamster dies, too!
 Now, that never happened in Elizabeth Gilbert’s Eat, Pray, Love, did it?

 Super-excited to reveal the lovely cover for Keep Calm and Carry Vegemite, out with the fabulous Momentum Books 7 March for only $2.99 (pre-orders here…).
 In the meantime, to keep you going, Die, Yummy Mummy, Die, is being offered for the special price of 99 cents!
 Hello!
 El cheapo bargainish reading about children’s poo!
+And while reading, you can enjoy a V2 cig with V2 cigs coupon codes

 Have just now finished writing a piece to be included in an anthology which will be released in time for Mother’s Day next year, the royalties going to the National Breast Cancer Foundation.
 I was extremely chuffed to be invited, because it’s a pretty stellar lineup who have already said yes to contributing.